 - Vitamin D deficiency is usually treated with oral vitamin D but in severe renal disease the kidneys may be unable to convert hepatic 24 hydroxyvitamin D3 to 1,25 dihydroxyvitamin D3 and so this form may need to be given.

 - Hyperparathyroidism requires identification and removal of the offending tumour.

-- Problems such as alcoholism and eating disorders require appropriate intervention.
+- Problems such as alcohol dependency and eating disorders require appropriate intervention.